-Do not turn the engine off when the vehicle is moving.
-This will cause a loss of power assist in the brake and steering systems and disable the airbags.
+Turning off the vehicle while moving may cause loss of power assist in the brake and steering systems and disable the airbags.
+While driving, only shut the vehicle off in an emergency.

 If the vehicle must be shut off in an emergency: